nitro41992/splitting-sucks/docs/test_coverage.md

             *   ✅ Test handling of potential transcription service error.
             *   ✅ Test input validation (missing URI/data, b64decode error, unsupported MIME type).
         *   **Update:** Fixed Python Cloud Functions tests by:
-            *   Updating mocks to use the correct import paths (`main.genai_legacy` and `main.genai_new` instead of `google.genai`)
+            *   Updating import paths to use direct imports from `main` instead of `functions.main`
-            *   Correcting assertion patterns to match actual error messages
+            *   Removing dependency on `ConfigSection` class and using dictionary configuration instead
+            *   Fixing mock setup for file operations and context managers
-            *   Updated status code expectations to match actual function behavior
+            *   Updating expected status codes and error messages to match actual implementation
-            *   Fixed validation error handling tests
+            *   Improved application context handling for Flask-based tests
         *   **(No other Python Cloud Functions identified in `main.py` based on `@https_fn.on_request` decorators.
 If others exist in different files, please specify.)**
     *   **Flutter Services (e.g., `FirestoreService` - in `lib/services/`):
         *   General Mocking Strategy: Use `mockito` to create mock instances of Firestore (e.g., `MockFirebaseFirestore`, `MockCollectionReference`, `MockDocumentReference`, `MockQuerySnapshot`, `MockDocumentSnapshot`).
 Tests will verify: